direct2sunny/Assignment-3/README.md

 **Motorcycle Class**

 The provided C# code defines a Motorcycle class as a subclass of Vehicle, adding motorcycle-specific properties: EngineCapacity, FuelType, and HasFairing.
 The constructor initializes these properties alongside inherited ones.
 The DisplayDetails method extends the base functionality to include motorcycle-specific details like engine capacity, fuel type, and fairing presence, showcasing polymorphism by overriding the base class's method.

+**Rental Agency**

+The RentalAgency class manages a vehicle rental agency's fleet and revenue.
+It allows adding and removing vehicles from the fleet, renting vehicles (which updates the total revenue), and displaying the fleet's details.
+Vehicles are managed through a list, and actions on these vehicles include checking for availability, updating revenue upon rental, and providing a summary of all vehicles in the fleet.